roulette wheel with dynamic orange cloudbet logo in the background

 Also known as Jeu Zero or “Zero game”.
 This places bets on the numbers closest to zero: splits on 0+3, 12+15 and 32+35, and a straight up bet on 26.

-At the Cloudbet casino, you can also bet on Neighbours.
-The number of Neighbours you bet on extend around the wheel with your chosen number in the middle – so a bet of “0 with 3 neighbours” would include 32 and 26.
-Some gamblers choose to use more than one neighbour combination to maximise their chances of winning.
+At the Cloudbet casino, you can also bet on Neighbors.
+The number of Neighbors you bet on extend around the wheel with your chosen number in the middle – so a bet of “0 with 3 neighbors” would include 32 and 26.
+Some gamblers choose to use more than one neighbor combination to maximize their chances of winning.

 Finaal bets